-On a more positive note, Tyler introduced us (again) to a law school classmate, Edward J. Boula, III.
-We say “again” because Ed actually interviewed with us and was a finalist (with Tyler) for a summer clerkship position five (5) years ago.
-If we could have taken on two clerks that summer, we would have, as Ed was had an enviable resume.
+On a more positive note, Tyler reintroduced us to a law school classmate, Edward J. Boula, III.
+Ed has an enviable resume.
 After meeting with Ed again back in August, we offered him the position Tyler has vacated, and Ed accepted and joined us the last week of the year.
 Welcome aboard Ed!

 Kevin G. Drendel has agreed to take over as the supervising attorney at the Administer Justice Aurora Legal Aid Clinic.
 Administer Justice is a faith-based, nonprofit legal aid clinic with headquarters in Elgin, IL began by attorney Bruce Strom.
 They serve the western suburbs of Chicago and provide legal aid clinics at various locations throughout the suburbs for indigent people who cannot afford legal services, among other things.